adamdai/magmacam/README.md

 Here is a breakdown of the various directories.

-## Modules
+## IceStick/HX8K
-This directory contains Magma modules (high-level circuits) written for the Lattice ICE40 IceStick architecture.
-These modules all link together to form a contiguous pipeline for capturing, processing, and classifying handwritten digits.
+This directory contains Magma programs written for the Lattice ICE40 IceStick architecture (either the IceStick or the HX8KBoard).
+They consist of modules (high-level circuits) that perform a specific function and link together to form a contiguous pipeline for capturing, processing, and classifying handwritten digits, and unit tests for some of these modules to test their functionality standalone.

 ### arducam.py
 A magma module which exposes the SPI interface of an ArduCAM Mini 2MP  peripheral for initiating a capture and receiving image data.